Why We Are Celebrating All Former Daily Times MDs - Fidelis Anosike - TheBoss Newspaper

 These are foundations that can connect.
 One good thing is that Buhari has actually changed to a democratic person.
 In his first coming, he wasn’t democratic at all.
 It is a big achievement that he was able to get that transformation.
 I think the government has done more than average in all ramification, and I can challenge anybody to that.

 The problem is have is that of cost of expectation.
 We can only get a government we deserve.
 We cannot get an Obama in Nigeria.
 We are all complicit.
 So let’s forget about Buhari and talk about 2023.
 Let us take the good Buhari has done and build on it; let us take the bad things he had done and correct them That is the kind of positivity I want from few good men.
 Let us not tear the house down.
-Different versions from different people. will a Femi Adesina tell you that Buhari is not doing well?
+Different versions from different people.
+Will a Femi Adesina tell you that Buhari is not doing well?
 No. But the main concern is how is the common man faring.

 On a final note, one of the biggest reasons I say Buhari has done well is the 40 year old man he appointed as Chairman of Economic and Financial Crimes Commission (EFCC).
 I don’t care if he appoints only Katsina people; he goes round and round.
-When Jonathan comes, let him appoint on Bayelsa people.
+When Jonathan comes, let him appoint all Bayelsa people.

 The Igbo are already leading in commerce.
-They love competitiveness, building new rods.
+They love competitiveness, building new roads.
 As of today, Igbo control 50 per cent of lands in Nigeria; we have bought land every where so if you add to the five southeast states we have, we almost control half of Nigeria.
 To aspire for power, you must be sure you have the capacity to carry it, otherwise it will feel like an elephant on your head.

 Do you nurse any political ambition

 Life is dynamic.
 For me to have political ambition, I must have finished what I am doing now.
 I have not revived Daily Times, why nurse political ambition.
 One can create impact from wherever he is.
 Politics is not a vocation.
-It is supposed to be corporate social social responsibility.
+It is supposed to be corporate social responsibility.
 But people who have failed in their fields have found it as a sure means to buy cars and houses.
 These are depraved individuals; people that have complex.
 To have political ambition, you must have thorough knowledge of the terrain and situation in Nigeria.
 You must also be sure you are going to impart on people.
 Until I complete the transformation of Daily times, nothing else.
 Even God will ask me what I have done with the one he gave me.
-I am constantly building relationships, learning on how I can return Daily Times to become what it used to be
+I am constantly building relationships, and learning how I can return Daily Times to become what it used to be

 How wonderful a family man are you; married, with children…